genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-state-machine.md

 }
 ```

-Create new event handler to handle completion: TRADE_ALLOCATED and integrate state machine in it.
+Create a new event handler called TRADE_ALLOCATED to handle completion.
+Integrate state machine in it.

 ```kotlin
 eventHandler {